-Whether you flick through a newspaper, glance through a blog post or peruse a brochure, you most likely do some reading every day.
+Whether you flick through a newspaper, glance through a blog post or peruse a brochure, you do some reading every day.
 But embracing dense passages of literature can be time-consuming, mentally demanding, and a strain on your eyes.
-If you like to read faster while still comprehending the content.
+There are some ways you can achieve faster Reading while still comprehending the essence of the content.

 Preview the content

 Viewing a movie trailer gives you some context prior to watching it and gives you a hint on what to expect.
 Similarly, previewing an article before reading it prepares you to quickly get a grasp of what you are going to deal with.
 The art of previewing a text involves scanning it from start to end, paying particular attention to headings, anything in bold or large writing, as well as bullet points.
 To get a big picture, skim the paragraphs with the Introduction and Conclusion.
 Identify transition sentences and examine any images or graphs.
 Try to figure out how the author has structured the text.